Ranrar/Email-Verification-Engine/EULA.md

 ## 1. License Grant

 This software is licensed, **not sold**.
 You are granted a **non-exclusive, non-transferable, revocable license** to use the software under the following conditions:

+**Permitted use**:

+- Educational institutions and learning projects
-- **Permitted use**: Academic, and research purposes only.
+- Academic and research purposes only
+- Internal testing of your own email infrastructure for system-admins

+**Note:** Although this software is free for non-commercial academic use, the author kindly asks that you reach out for written permission before using it.
+This helps keep track of usage and ensures the software is being used as intended.

+**Prohibited use**:

-- **Prohibited use**: Any commercial use is strictly forbidden without prior written permission from the author.
+- Any commercial use is strictly forbidden without prior written permission from the author.

 ---

 ## 2. Restrictions

 You **may not**: